w4t3rcs/spring-boot-python-executor/SECURITY.md

 ---

 ## Credits
 We appreciate the time and effort of security researchers who help improve this project.
-Reporters who assist with responsible disclosure and permit acknowledgement will be credited in release notes unless they request anonymity.
+Reporters who help with responsible disclosure and permit acknowledgement will be credited in release notes unless they request anonymity.

 ---